Buy! Buy! Buy! There's a bull market in Michael Jordan sneakers - Local News 8

 Buy!
 Buy!
 Buy!
 There’s a bull market in Michael Jordan sneakers

-If stocks have taken a pounding over the last few weeks, there has been a bull market raging in Nike’s range of Michael Jordan sneakers.
+If stocks have taken a pounding over the last few weeks, there has been a bull market raging in Michael Jordan’s range of Air Jordan sneakers.

-And while prices on the resale market for this sneaker have always been buoyant, they have shot up since ‘The Last Dance’s’ first episode aired.
+And while prices on the resale market for this sneaker have always been buoyant, they have shot up since first episode of “The Last Dance” aired.

 Cultural significance